nabeelipynb/mouse-html/README.md

 ### 🎉 Animations

-Add an `animation` attribute to the element that is being reffered to in the attribute:
+Add an `animation` attribute to the element that is being referred to in the attribute:

 ```html
 <button mouse-hover=".box">Click me</button>